reMarkable/cobalt/README.md

 ## Google Container Engine (GKE)
-You can deploy the Shuffler, Analyzer Service and Report Master on Google Container Engine and then run the the demo or the end-to-end test using your cloud instance.
+You can deploy the Shuffler, Analyzer Service and Report Master on Google Container Engine and then run the demo or the end-to-end test using your cloud instance.